andrew henderson menu

 Ever-Increasing Taxes

-You’ll find taxes on everything from income to estate, and every government seems to love the idea of a tax raise.
+You’ll find taxes on everything from your income to estate, and every government seems to love the idea of a tax raise.

 This is a significant roadblock for aspiring investors or entrepreneurs when setting up a business.